 Another couple of spectacular waterfalls are Beauchamp Falls and Hopetoun Falls.
 If you are chasing waterfalls don’t miss these two.

-Beauchamp Falls is a 20 metre high waterfall which can be reached via a half hour walk.
+Beauchamp Falls is a 20-metre high waterfall that can be reached via a half-hour walk.
 There are picnic facilities at the entrance of the track and a viewing platform once you get there.
-However, there is no access to the waterfall itself, or its pool.
+However, there is no access to the waterfall itself or its pool.

 Hopetoun Falls